Bridging the divide: axion searches and axino phenomenology at colliders: Conclusion

 Another interesting extension is small $R$-parity violation, with which the axino LSP can decay inside the detector volume to yield another displaced vertex.
 The decaying axino would avoid the strong upper bound on the reheating temperature of the Universe from the overproduction of axinos~\cite{bae2012cosmology,Co:2015pka} to enable leptogenesis, which requires a reheating temperature above $10^9$ GeV~\cite{Giudice:2003jh,Buchmuller:2004nz}.
 A study searching for KSVZ axions could also be implemented, though such searches would require different signal processes as KSVZ axion models do not have tree level couplings between axions/axinos and the higgs sector as in the DFSZ axion models.

-Ultimately, this work demonstrates that there are compelling models for supersymmetric DFSZ axions which are readily probed using existing collider experiments and which provide complementary sensitivity to direct detection axion searches.
-This work seeks to pave the way for full experimental treatment of the type of model discussed here as well as further modeling efforts for more general supersymmetric axion models with different mass spectra and/or $R$-parity violation.
+Ultimately, this work shows that there are compelling models for supersymmetric DFSZ axions which are readily probed using existing collider experiments and which provide complementary sensitivity to direct detection axion searches and astrophysical bounds.
+It has inspired an experimental search conducted by the ATLAS collaboration~\cite{atlascollaboration2026searchdisplaceddecayslonglived} with sensitivity to the type of models discussed here.
+This work also highlights the need for further modeling efforts for more general supersymmetric axion models with different mass spectra and/or $R$-parity violation.